sujaysinha/backend-java-player-service/README.md

 ### Part 4: Verify Player Service and LLM Integration

-1. Ensure Player Service is running
+1. Ensure Player Service is running from previous instructions.
+If not:

     ```shell
     mvn spring-boot:run